-Windows users of GPSBabel version 1.5.2 or less may have to explicitly specify a bit rate of 115200 or lower.
+Windows users of GPSBabel version 1.5.2 or less may have to explicitly specifiy a bit rate of 115200 or lower.

-Example 3.35.
-Command showing skytraq download of tracks and erasing the logger on Linux gpsbabel -i skytraq,erase,no-output -f /dev/ttyUSB0
+Example 3.34.
+Command showing skytraq download of tracks and erasing the logger on Linux

 '''

-gpsbabel -i skytraq,erase -f /dev/ttyUSB0 -o gpx -F out.gpx
+gpsbabel -i skytraq,erase -f /dev/ttyUSB0 -o gpx -F out.gpx |

 '''

-Example 3.36.
+Example 3.35.
 Command showing skytraq erasing the logger without download on Linux baud=0 to tell GPSBabel to use that default baud rate:

 If available, reading the logger using bluetooth should also work.
 However, many devices support only one specific baud rate over bluetooth, e.g. 9600.
-In that case you should use the option rfcomm bind 0 <bdaddr> gpsbabel -i skytraq,baud=0 -f /dev/rfcomm0 -o gpx -F out.gpx targetlocation option
+In that case you should use the option targetlocation option

-Example 3.37.
+Example 3.36.
 Command showing skytraq download tracks via bluetooth on Linux latitude and longitude.
 Note that GPSBabel terminates after writing the location info to the device, i.e. no logging data will be read from it.

-Set location finder target location as lat, lng.
+Set location finder target location as lat,lng.

 The device provides a location finder built from eight LEDs and can use those LEDs to guide you to a location.
-You can set the target location with the 'targetlocation' option.
+You can set the target location with the 'target location' option.
 Use ':' as the delimiter between

-Example 3.38.
+Example 3.37.
 Set the target location of the Skytraq location finder configlog option

 '''

-gpsbabel -i skytraq,targetlocation=12.34:-56.78 -f /dev/ttyUSB 0 -o

-unicsv -F -
+gpsbabel -i skytraq,targetlocation=12.34:-56.78 -f /dev/ttyUSB 0 -o unicsv -F -

 '''